microsoft/taco-simulate/README.md

 `messages.off(message, handler)`: Un-register interest in a particular message.

 Note that:
-* All the above methods are isolated to the plugin – that is, they can only be used to communicate within the plugin's own code.
+* All the above methods are isolated to the plugin ï¿½ that is, they can only be used to communicate within the plugin's own code.
 For example, when you emit a message, it will only be received by code for the same plugin that registers to hear it.
 So different plugins can use the same method and message names without conflict.
 * A method call is always sent from `app-host` to `sim-host` or vice versa (that is, a call from `app-host` can only be